Olivera2708/Bookify-mobile/README.md

 # Bookify mobile

 Bookify is a powerful accommodation booking Android application developed using Android Studio and several key technologies.
 It offers a robust platform for users to seamlessly book accommodations, with features such as real-time availability and recommendations.
+Bookify is your ultimate companion for booking accommodations seamlessly!
+Whether you're planning a business trip or a leisurely getaway, Bookify simplifies the booking process with its intuitive interface and powerful features.

 ## Course Information
 This project is part of the coursework for the course "Mobilne aplikacije" (Mobile applications) at [Fakultet Tehničikih Nauka](https://www.ftn.uns.ac.rs/).
 The goal of the project is to apply the concepts learned during the course and showcase practical skills in developing Android application.

 ## Preview of Key Features

-### Two themes
+### Two Themes for Enhanced Experience
-- Dark theme
+- **Dark Theme**
-- Light theme
+- **Light Theme**

 <p align="center">
   <img src="images/login_dark.jpg" width="240"/>
   <img src="images/login_light.jpg" width="240"/>
 </p>

-### Home
+### Home Screen

-View top accommodations and locations to get an inspiration for your next trevel.
+Discover top accommodations and exciting destinations to inspire your next adventure.

 <p align="center">
   <img src="images/home_dark.jpg" width="240"/>